 - Download future climate data in a ready-to-use format.

 The service combines the most accurate geographical and meteorological information available with emission scenarios of the Intergovernmental Panel on Climate Change to provide users with site-specific future climate data.

 Practice in the building industry is to use weather station measurements to create future climate data.
 The problem is that the building sites are usually located 10s of kilometres away from the nearest weather station.
 Elevation, urban density, the proximity of a water body, all significantly influence local climatic conditions.
 Therefore, data even from the nearest weather station yields suboptimal engineering results.
 To illustrate, most of the climate data for building engineering purposes comes from airport weather stations located on the city periphery not subjected to urban heat island effect as are more densely populated areas of the city.

 Satellite-based meteorological datasets play a key role in complementing the data of the weather stations.
 By combining them with weather station measurements, topographical and urban density information, the service is capable of extracting climatic profile for the exact location of any building site, worldwide.
 This profile then provides an accurate site-specific baseline for the creation of future climate data.

-To assess the accuracy of the approach, climatic profiles have been extacted for more than 2 000 weather stations across Europe and compared them against measurements of these stations.
+To assess the accuracy of the approach, climatic profiles have been extracted for more than 2 000 weather stations across Europe and compared against measurements of these stations.
 Very high accuracy was achieved as shown in the picture here below.